 Lead time: Our editorial calendar keeps us working about three months ahead, so pitch your stories early.

-Contact information: Direct pitches to associate editor Emma Way at email@example.com.
+Contact information: Direct pitches to lifestyle editor Taylor Bowler at firstname.lastname@example.org.

 Sponsored Content Opportunities